Infants and Toddlers in the Child Welfare System: Congress Answers the Call

 - Bring child welfare to the table in planning for the Race to the Top - Early Learning Challenge so that these vulnerable children will have access to appropriate services to support their development, and so that the early childhood education system will understand their special needs for continuity with familiar caregivers.

 As these are just a few steps, the task of undertaking a truly developmental approach can seem daunting.
 Yet, we know it is possible if we are determined.
-Along with other successful initiatives, the Call to Action describes ZERO TO THREE’s Safe Babies Court Teams, which put this developmental approach in action every day for babies in their care.
-Safe Babies Court Teams identify resources throughout the community and bring them to bear for each baby and family.
+Along with other successful initiatives, the Call to Action describes ZERO TO THREE’s Safe Babies Court Team™, which put this developmental approach in action every day for babies in their care.
+Each Safe Babies Court Team identifies resources throughout the community and brings them to bear for each baby and family.
 Their judges make decisions based on what will best support the baby’s development.

 Is implementing a developmental approach easy?
 No—it requires a lot of hard work and thoughtful changes in how things are done in child welfare.
 But is it worth it?
 You bet it is!